 Having a plan of action and spending time on the groundwork enables you to meet your goals.
-In this case your goal is to be able to eat healthy, cook nutritious (and don’t forget tasty) meals every day of the week while fitting this into your normal, busy routine.
+Here your goal is to eat healthy, cook nutritious (and don’t forget tasty) meals every day of the week while fitting this into your normal, busy routine.

 So, let’s have a look at sharpening that axe and figure out why it’s so important.

-So you’re having a night out in London with some friends, a meal at Restaurant Gordon Ramsay (or any other restaurant owned by celebrity chef or any other for that matter) — you place an order, enjoy some drinks, then the food begins to appear as if by magic, some entrees first, then piping hot mains.
+So you’re having a night out in London with some friends, a meal at Restaurant Gordon Ramsay (or any other restaurant owned by celebrity chef or any other) — you place an order, enjoy some drinks, then the food appears as if by magic, some entrees first, then piping hot mains.
 It’s a Saturday night and the restaurant’s busy.
 It will be full of people much of the evening.
 Satisfied customers coming and going.
-Everyone seems to be getting their meals in a timely manner, and they are, of course of a high standard.
+Everyone seems to get their meals in a timely manner, and they are of a high standard.
 You might marvel at how they do it.

-Well the secret to how restaurants get meals cooked and served to customers without it taking hours is a simple one: food preparation.
+Well the secret to how restaurants get meals cooked and served to customers without it taking hours is simple: food preparation.

 What this achieves is it takes (most) of the stress out of cooking and saves valuable time.